lenndewolten/Dequeueable/README.md

 ## How it works
 When the (scaled) job is triggered by Keda or any other trigger, the container will retrieve the queue message and call the executer.

 After execution the message will be deleted from the queue.
 If an exception occurres, the message will be dequeued again.
-If the max dequeue count is reached, the message will be moved to the poisen queue.
+If the max dequeue count is reached, the message will be moved to the poison queue.

 When the host is done handling the event, a SIGTERM event is triggered to shutdown the container/pod.